Mintbase/Grants-Program/applications/MintBaseStudio-Metasky.md

 ![Overview](https://github.com/Naman-Metasky/MintStudio-Metasky/assets/129367947/cacbbeac-dcd1-411d-9826-7e1d1032d9d5)

 The Metasky product suite has shown to be the most efficient and useful method for establishing and maintaining NFT ecosystems.
-Working with more than 30+ communities, metasky currently has 194K unique users and processed more than 73K transactions with more than 55k+ NFTs, 70k+ on-chain accounts on Near Blockchain.
-During the last quarter, Out of top 15 NFT projects in Near ecosystem, 4 of them were powered by Metasky [Source](https://twitter.com/Metasky_HQ/status/1654490233042264064)
+Working with more than 30+ communities, metasky currently has 194K unique users and processed more than 73K transactions with more than 55k+ NFTs, and 70k+ on-chain accounts on Near Blockchain.
+During the last quarter, Out of the top 15 NFT projects in the Near ecosystem, 4 of them were powered by Metasky [Source](https://twitter.com/Metasky_HQ/status/1654490233042264064)
 Check out the Metasky Ecosystem [here](https://metasky.me/ecosystem/)

 ### Project Details
-Here is a detailed walkthrough of how the scope of work and the high level overview of how integration would look like along with some sample walkthrough videos
+Here is a detailed walkthrough of the scope of work and the high-level overview of how integration would look along with some sample walkthrough videos

 #### Onboarding for Mintbase Users and Creators - Support for Mintbase Wallet and Login with Near
 With the support for Near and Mintbase Wallet(post-launch), any creator looking to tap into Near would be use